Acupuncture & Traditional Chinese Medicine

 Many of the demands on our body create habits that push the body out of balance, this on top of natural weaknesses allow disease processes to start, some of which will not become apparent for decades.

-Traditional Chinese Medicine uses herbal medicine, acupuncture and lifestyle changes to effect changes in disease processes and encourage disease prevention.
+Traditional Chinese Medicine uses herbal medicine, acupuncture and lifestyle changes.
+These changes may help to someone manage a disease processes and encourage disease prevention.

 Acupuncture involves inserting very fine needles to stimulate changes in the body's function by improving communication between the different body systems.

-It is usually a comfortable procedure that most people find very relaxing.
+It is usually a comfortable procedure that most people find surprisingly relaxing.

 For those that really are overwhelmed by the idea of needles, there options that use no needles at all.

 Dry needling is based on the ancient art of ASHI acupuncture which is a funny name for needling painful acupuncture points.
-Many practitioners attempt to differentiate dry needling from acupuncture as it allows them to get around the need to be a registered practitioner, but sadly this also means that there is no minimum level of training required to practice.
-There is a lot of evidence that more years of training relates to more safety in practice.
+Many practitioners attempt to differentiate dry needling from acupuncture as it allows them to get around the need to be a registered practitioner, but sadly this also means that there is no minimum level of training required to practice for Dry Needling practice.
+There is a evidence that adequate training improves safety in practice, which makes sense.

 Most private health funds provide a rebate for acupuncture services.

-In some situations Workers compensation and CTP consults are able to be billed for acupuncture .
+In some situations Workers compensation and Motor Vehicle Insurances are able to be billed for acupuncture .

 Chinese Herbal medicine is the use of specific plant and mineral ingredients to assist in the regulation of the body functions.
 Historically some animal products may have been used, but in recent years that practice has been discouraged.
-Most of the Chinese Herbal medicine is now free of animal products.
+Most of the recognised Chinese Herbal medicine is now "Cruelty Free" and try to avoid the use of animal products.